 Can You Plagiarize Yourself by Knocking Out Two Assignments with One Paper?

 Can you fall into the plagiarism risks even without knowing the fact?
 In fact, you can because when you use your own assignment again without mentioning the citation, it's plagiarism.
 For example, you can re-submit your complete paper or use the parts of your past paper.
 When you do so, you become a victim of self-plagiarism.
-Even though the concept is quite controversial, there is no universal rule that would define the problem.
+Even though the concept is quite controversial, no universal rule would define the problem.
 It all comes down to the ethical principles that must be followed because you may violate the college rules unconsciously.

 Can You Plagiarize Yourself